guimachiavelli/01/src/text.md

 Guys I love love love ass .
 I can spend hours licking rimming nibbling biting and adoring your smooth cleaned out hairless ass.
 Seriously hours.

  Work it over and then fist me...leave my hole wide open and dripping with lube!
 If you have a toy collection a HUGE +.
 I don't have anything but my ass to bring...so you must provide the lube, objects and host.
 Would love pictures of my ass stuffed full of whatever you can cram in!

+Blindfolded jock throat on my knees taking anon piss and cum loads down my throat now.
+Looks unimportant!
+Just want you to have a full bladder and balls that need emptying.
+You walk into my dimly lit apartment, unzip, fill my throat with everything from your tap, then bolt.